scalinglogic/eks-vpc-proxy/README.md

 ![EKS Cloudformation Review](images/EKSCloudformationReview.png)

-At this stage the nodes group has been created, but has not yet been able to join the cluster:
+At this stage the EKS nodes have been created, but have not yet been able to join the cluster:

 ![EKS Cloudformation Review](images/EKSRunningInstances.png)